 Health Risks of Feeding Dog Food to Ferrets

 Both commercial canned food and dry kibble contain ingredients that may be harmful to your ferret.
-Firstly, the filler ingredients like wheat, soy, and corn can pose potential digestive issues, and they don’t have the optimum ability to digest fiber.
+Firstly, the filler ingredients like wheat, soy, and corn can pose potential digestive issues, and they don’t have the optimal ability to digest fiber.
 Secondly, commercial dog foods have ingredients that ferrets simply cannot digest, which can cause serious complications.
-Lastly, while there is no reason to worry if your ferret steals the occasion snack from under your dog’s nose, a ferret will not do well fed on a diet of exclusively dog food.
+Lastly, while there is no reason to worry if your ferret steals the occasional snack from under your dog’s nose, a ferret will not do well fed on a diet of exclusively dog food.
 They will swiftly become malnourished, overweight, and sickly.

 Dog food does not have enough protein for your ferret, even the best types, and are loaded with carbohydrates that your ferret cannot absorb or digest properly.
 Ferrets will inherently recognize that they are not getting sufficient nutrients from the dog food and will attempt to eat more and more.
 This, of course, will cause untold health issues for them.

 Dog food lacks a few essential nutrients, mainly taurine, that your ferret needs to thrive.
 Taurine is found in high amounts in meat, mainly in turkey and chicken, and in slightly lower amounts in dairy.
 Commercial dry dog foods contain a maximum of 30%-40% meat contents, which is a woefully short supply for your ferret.
 Without adequate amounts of this amino acid, your ferret is at high risk of heart disease, namely cardiomyopathy, which can lead to heart failure.
 Commercial dog food is also low in fat, which should make up around 15%-30% of a ferret’s daily intake.